rohitraj1996/OptimizingMLPipelineInAzure/README.md

 We used 'BanditPolicy' for early stopping policy as it will help in stooping the experiment if metric falls below certain threshold (slack_factor).

 ## AutoML
 AutoML is advanced tool in Azure which let's our work much easier.
 AutoML search through all algorithms (unless blacklisted) and find the best one.

-The basic configuration of AutoML that we used are experiment timeout to 30 minutes (due to resource limitations), primary metric was 'accuracy' and cross validation set to 5.
+-   The basic configuration of AutoML that we used are:
+    - timeout to 30 minutes (due to resource limitations)
+    - primary metric was "accuracy"
+    - cross validation set to 5 to avoid overfitting.
+    - task name was "classification".
+    - data in which target column name is "y".

+AutoML tries a lot of algorithm and the best model was "VotingEnsemble" having accuracy of "0.9177".
+It generates 21 metric values like "AUC_weighted", "weighted_accuracy", etc. It also creates confusion matix and accuracy table.
+We can use these metrics to gain a lot of insights.
+We can also see model's explanation like top "x" feature.

 ## Pipeline comparison
 AutoML performs slightly better than HyperDrive in accuracy by 0.01.
 The best model choosed by AutoML was VotingEnsemble.